tinygo-org/bluetooth/README.md

 ### Flashing the SoftDevice on Other Boards

-To use a board that uses one of the above supported chips from Nordic Semi, other then those already listed, you will probably need to install the SoftDevice firmware on the board yourself in order to use it with TinyGo and the Go Bluetooth package.
+To use a board that uses one of the above supported chips from Nordic Semiconductor, other then those already listed, you will probably need to install the SoftDevice firmware on the board yourself in order to use it with TinyGo and the Go Bluetooth package.

 Flashing the SoftDevice can sometimes be tricky.
 If you have [nrfjprog](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools) installed, you can erase the flash and flash the new BLE firmware using the following commands.
 Replace the path to the hex file with the correct SoftDevice, for example `s132_nrf52_6.1.1/s132_nrf52_6.1.1_softdevice.hex` for S132 version 6.